CSYE-6225-AniruddhGoudar/webapp/README.md

 npm start

-This will start the server, and you can access the application using Postman
+This will start the server, and you can access the application using Postman.

 The application provides CRUD (Create, Read, Update, Delete) operations for managing data in the PostgreSQL database.